Low-ResourceDialectology/TextAsCorpusRep/README.md

 ### Built With

-List of major frameworks/libraries used to bootstrap this project.
+List of major frameworks/libraries used/considered to bootstrap this project.

 * BeautifulSoup
 * Scrapy